Clayton, Dubilier & Rice

 Clayton, Dubilier & Rice, LLC (CD&R) is an American private equity company.
 CD&R is the 24th oldest private equity firm in the world.
 It has $30 billion invested in approximately 90 businesses.

-CD&R had ownership stakes in, B&M Retail, Envision Healthcare, Hertz Global Holdings, Hussman International, WESCO International, US Foods, Sally Beauty, Diversey Holdings, VWR International, Brake Bros, Kinko's, Uniroyal, White Cap, and Lexmark.
+CD&R had ownership stakes in, B&M Retail, Envision Healthcare, Hertz Global Holdings, Hussman International, WESCO International, US Foods, Sally Beauty, Diversey Holdings, VWR International, Brake Bros, Kinko's, Uniroyal, White Cap, TruGreen and Lexmark.

 In June 2024, Clayton, Dubilier & Rice was ranked 11th in Private Equity International's PEI 300 ranking of the largest private equity firms in the world.
 In August 2024, the firm was named one of the best private equity firms of 2024 by GrowthCap.